korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 * This should be composed of exactly one burger, one drink, and one side item.
 * The most common meal order should be created without any args, like a regular burger, a small coke, and fries, for example.
-* You should be able to create other meal orders, by specifying different burgers, drinks, and side items.
+* You should be able to create other meal orders by specifying different burgers, drinks, and side items.

 You need a drink and side item: